Search This Blog

 Later that year the US Provost Marshall, based on this evidence, sent Dr. Hudson and his wife “South via Vicksburg”.

-The actual kidnapping of the newly emancipated people was also described in the records.
+The actual kidnapping of the newly emancipated people was also described in the military records.
 In the Annals, it was described how a man named Norris hired a group of men to help him re-enslave Freedmen for a minister who previously enslaved them and wanted them back:

 Accordingly he takes with him five men, some of them armed, – and in the middle of the night makes a descent upon their cabin, and has them in his hands before they've barely know what is the matter.
 Four of the men he chains by locking their legs together with trace-chains, and fastens them together by twos.
 In an adjoining cabin are four other Negroes, ... he concludes he may as well take them along too, and they are surprised and secured in the same way.
 Resistance is in vain: they struggle as best they can, howling, begging, and imploring not to be taken down south.
 They might as well appeal to a stone.
 He knows no mercy, and shows none.
 Once in the wagon they are driven off as rapidly as his four horses can draw them.
 By twisting and turning from one road to another, he evades the Federal forces, and in about eight days reaches his destination, Huntsville, Alabama, when the Negroes are turned over to their ministerial master and Norris received his reward.